Kyle9021/iac_power_shell/README.md

 ## Notes

-You may need to run this with admin level permissions.
+You may need to run this with local admin level permissions.
+(Right click script and choose run as admin)

 ## Purpose